awsdocs/amazon-eventbridge-user-guide/doc_source/eb-events.md

 You can also set up scheduled events that are generated on a periodic basis\.

-For a list of services that generate events, including sample events from each service, see [Events from AWS services](eb-service-event.md)\.
+For a list of services that generate events, including sample events from each service, see [Events from AWS services](eb-service-event.md) and follow the links in the table\.

 Events are represented as JSON objects and they all have a similar structure, and the same top\-level fields\.